-For additional factors that could impact future results, please see Item 1A - Risk Factors in the Company's most recent Annual Report on Form 10-K and similar discussion included in other reports that we subsequently file with the Securities and Exchange Commission ("SEC").
-Forward-looking statements are only as of the date they are made, and the Company undertakes no duty to update its forward-looking statements except as required by law.
-You are advised, however, to review any further disclosures we make on related subjects in our subsequent reports filed with the SEC.
+For additional factors that could impact future results, please see Item 1A - Risk Factors in the Company's most recent Annual Report on Form 10-K and s discussion included in other reports that we subsequently file with the Securities and Exchange Commission ("SEC").
+Forward-looking statements are only as date they are made, and the Company undertakes no duty to update its forward-looking statements except as required by law.
+You are advised, however, to r any further disclosures we make on related subjects in our subsequent reports filed with the SEC.

-Non-GAAP Financial Measures - To supplement Rayonier's financial statements presented in accordance with generally accepted accounting principles in the United States ("GAAP"), Rayonier uses certain non-GAAP measures, including "cash available for distribution," and "Adjusted EBITDA," which are defined and further explained in this communication.
+Non-GAAP Financial Measures - To supplement Rayonier's financial statements presented in accordance with generally accepted accounting principles United States ("GAAP"), Rayonier uses certain non-GAAP measures, including "cash available for distribution," and "Adjusted EBITDA," which are defined and f explained in this communication.
 Reconciliation of such measures to the nearest GAAP measures can also be found in this communication.
-Rayonier's definitions of these non-GAAP measures may differ from similarly titled measures used by others.
-These non-GAAP measures should be considered supplemental to, and not a substitute for, financial information prepared in accordance with GAAP.
+Rayonier's definition these non-GAAP measures may differ from similarly titled measures used by others.
+These non-GAAP measures should be considered supplemental to, and substitute for, financial information prepared in accordance with GAAP.